Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

         * F = <*implementation defined*> This value should allow the caller to identify these error conditions:
             * An I/O or database error that is unrelated to the parameters passed by the caller.
 * ``` getPartialProposition ``` \
   Return the partial proposition, or proposition template, to create the proposition instance once the required parameters are supplied.
-This is used to generate addresses under this account
+This is used to generate addresses under this account.
+The address's spending proposition is derived from the account's partial proposition and the address's verification key.
     * *Parameters* \
       *None*
     * *Returns* \